Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/TESTING.md

 -   #### Admin Goals

-    11. Be able to add products to the site.
+    11. Be able to add products to the site (CRUD funcionality).

-        1. xx
+        1. Only the admin can add products to the site.
            <details><summary>Evidence</summary>
            <img src="docs/testing/validators/ux_stories/delete_user.gif">
            </details>

-    12. Be able to update product details.
+    12. Be able to update product details (CRUD funcionality).

-        1. xx
+        1. Only the admin can edit products to the site.
            <details><summary>Evidence</summary>
            <img src="docs/testing/validators/ux_stories/edit_questions.png">
            </details>

-    13. Be able to delete products from the site.
+    13. Be able to delete products from the site (CRUD funcionality).

-        1. xx
+        1. Only the admin can delete products to the site.
            <details><summary>Evidence</summary>
            <img src="docs/testing/validators/ux_stories/admin_power.png">
            </details>

     14. Have unique access to all features.

-        1. xx
+        1. As Shown:
            <details><summary>Evidence</summary>
            <img src="docs/testing/validators/ux_stories/admin_power.png">
            </details>